-5.6.4 CIRCULATORY DISEASE INC. DIABETES, HEART DISEASE AND STROKE
+5.6.4 CIRCULATORY DISEASE INCLUDING DIABETES, HEART DISEASE AND STROKE

-Approximately 3,174 adult patients are living with the consequences of stroke.
+Approximately 3,174 adults are living with the consequences of stroke.
 2% of adults have had a stroke in Powys.
 This figure is projected to rise to 3,340 over the next three years.